-The first step in the identification of potential capacities that could be developed via guided learning experiences was to investigate human capacities considered to be intelligences as these refer to an ability or aptitude for learning.
-A second step was then to investigate whether available research showed that the capacity could be turned into a competence (i.e., become an actualized capacity) and facilitated through guided learning experiences.
+The first step in the identification of potential capacities that could be developed via guided learning experiences is to investigate human capacities considered to be intelligences as these refer to an ability or aptitude for learning.
+A second step is then to investigate whether available research showed that the movement from capacity to competence (i.e., an actualized capacity) could be facilitated through guided learning experiences.
+A third step is then to investigate the most likely contexts within which individuals will use those capacities.